Another work in progress; any thoughts/feedback

 In several earlier studies 13-HODE stereoisomer ratios were consistent with

-ALOX15 activity, particularly in early lesions 53, while more recent studies on carotid plaques found
+ALOX15 activity, particularly in early lesions 56, while more recent studies on carotid plaques found increased

-increased expression of ALOX15B only, and in association with macrophages and
+expression of ALOX15B only, and in association with macrophages and HIF-1α 33.
+Recent high-resolution imaging of

-high-resolution imaging of advanced carotid plaques also found oxidised CEs
+advanced carotid plaques also found oxidised CEs co-localise with sphingomyelin

-co-localise with sphingomyelin in the necrotic core, while a metabolite
+in the necrotic core, while a metabolite resembling 7-ketocholesterol

-while 7-ketocholesterol only increased at late stages (types V–VI), and
+7-ketocholesterol only increased at late stages (types V–VI), and α-tocopherol

-α-tocopherol and CoQ10 levels remained relatively stable throughout 56.
+and CoQ10 levels remained relatively stable throughout 59.
 Another stage-dependent analysis of

 whole aortic lesions included tocopherol oxidation products and implicated